UnitedSpaceForceSC/UnitedSpaceForceSC/README.md

 - 👀 I’m interested in Star Citizen.
 - 🌱 I am currently learning mercenary and organization management.
 - 💞️ I am looking to collaborate on mercenary contracts
-- 📫 Comment me contacter ?
-Contactez-moi par email à unitedspaceforcesc@gmail.com
+- 📫 How to contact me?
+Contact me by email at unitedspaceforcesc@gmail.com